Thịt Heo Quay Recipe

 In Vietnamese BBQ shops, the locals will skewer and roast an entire pig on a spit roast.
 But since you’ll be making this dish at home, you don’t necessarily need to follow the traditional route.
 Instead, I’ll show you a quicker and more convenient way to recreate this Vietnamese classic using only an air fryer!

-Walking past BBQ restaurants in Chinatown, it’s not hard to come across mouth-watering roasted pigs, ducks, and chickens hanging in cart windows.
-Among them, roasted pigs are the most beloved meat dishes in Vietnamese cuisine.
+Walking past BBQ restaurants, especially among Chinese communities in Vietnam, it’s easy to come across mouth-watering roasted pigs, ducks, and chickens hanging in cart windows.
+Among them, roasted pigs are the most beloved dishes in Vietnamese cuisine.

-The most distinct feature of Thit Heo Quay is undoubtedly the out-of-this-world crispy pork skin, which can only be achieved if you dry the meat properly and cook it at a high temperature.
-The layers of tender and juicy fat and meat underneath the skin, infused with an array of spices, further add to the dish’s appeal.
+The most distinct feature of thịt heo quay is undoubtedly the out-of-this-world crispy pork skin, which can only be achieved if you dry the meat properly and cook it at a high temperature.
+The layers of tender and juicy fat and meat underneath the skin, infused with various spices, further add to the dish’s appeal.

-Let’s start with the tools that you’ll need to have in order to make this recipe successfully.
+Let’s start with the tools that you’ll need to have to make this recipe successful.

 Needle Meat Tenderizer